 - 1 Select the Composition Zones item in the layout window. - 2 Choose Item > Unsynchronize.
-The composition layout remains in the Content palette and in the Shared Layouts tab of the Collaboration Setup dialog box for future use.
+The composition layout remains in the Content palette for future use.
 But subsequent changes to the unsynchronized Composition Zones items in the layout window will not be synchronized.